 Insert a disc partway into the slot, label side up.
 The player will pull it in.
-Wait a few seconds and the disc should play.
-CD and a CD symbol will also appear on the display.
-Anytime you are playing a CD, the letters CD will be next to the CD symbol.
+The disc should begin playing.
+The display will show CD and the CD symbol.
+If you want to insert a compact disc with the ignition off, first press RECALL or EJECT.